adriennebrady/TrackIt/Sprint4.md

 * ####  &emsp; Description

+This endpoint is used to test that the server is up and running.

 * ####  &emsp; Request

+This endpoint does not require any request parameters.

 * ####  &emsp; Errors

+This endpoint does not return any errors.

 * ####  &emsp; Response

+If the request is successful, the response will be a JSON object containing a single key-value pair:

+  1. **"hello"**: A greeting message.

 * ####  &emsp; Functionality

+The **PingGet** function returns a **gin.HandlerFunc** that simply returns a JSON response with a greeting message and a status code of 200 when the endpoint is called.
+This is useful for testing that the server is up and running.

 ---------------------